Board Members Bios

 Dr. Whitman is co-founder and Principal of Whitman, an East Brunswick, New Jersey firm dedicated to a multi-disciplinary approach to environmental management.
 Since 1985, Whitman has performed remediation and investigation at thousands of private, municipal, and Brownfield sites in New Jersey.
 He is called on for expert reports and testimony on cases pertaining to environmental engineering, regulatory compliance, and professional practice.

 Dr. Whitman is a licensed Professional Engineer in six states, including New Jersey.
 He is Board Certified by the American Academy of Environmental Engineers in the specialties of Hazardous Waste Management and General Environmental Engineering.
 He holds a Bachelor's Degree from the Cooper Union and a Ph.D. in Environmental Engineering from the Johns Hopkins University.

 Dr. Whitman has received the Water Environment Federation's national and New Jersey awards for Professional Advancement of Hazardous Waste Management.
 He was appointed in 1972 by the Governor of Ohio as the first Director of the State's Environmental Protection Agency and chaired the Ohio Power Siting Commission.
-He serves on Trenton's Brownfields advisory BEST group and the Board of the Municipal Land Use Center at the College of New Jersey.
+He presently serves on Trenton's Brownfields advisory BEST group and the Advisory Board to the Department of Environmental Health and Engineering of The Johns Hopkins University.

 Michael Renzulli is the sole proprietor of Michael Renzulli - LSRP, located in Robbinsville, New Jersey.